zzyzxlab/tao.js/packages/docs/src/content/advanced/inline-handlers.md

-The _meaning_ behind "Inline = Ordered" is that **each Inline Handler will complete before the next is called.**  In other words, when adding 2 Inline Handlers to the TAO for the same Application Context, whether the taople for both is Concrete, Wildcard or they are added to a combination of the two, only _**one Inline Handler**_ will be executed _**to completion**_ before the next is called.
+The _meaning_ behind "Inline = Ordered" is that **each Inline Handler will complete before the next is called.**  In other words, when adding 2 Inline Handlers to the TAO for the same Application Context, whether the trigram for both is Concrete, Wildcard or they are added to a combination of the two, only _**one Inline Handler**_ will be executed _**to completion**_ before the next is called.